4383/discosub/README.md

 ## Features
 * Analyze a root domain and discover its subdomains
+* Analyze domain over tor via specific docker container (anonymous scanning)

+## Advertissments
+* scan over docker container are more slowly than direct usage from python interpreter
+* scan over torified docker container are more slowly than direct usage from python interpreter and classical discosub docker container
+* scan over torified docker container are more verbose than an classical scanning (identifiable IP)

 ## Guidelines
 * Perform whois request on discovered subdomains

 ## License
 * Free software: GNU General Public License v3

 ## Credits